let's talk

 Not only to help you make the right product, but an analyst is instrumental in avoiding design and development mistakes.

 Furthermore, the role of a business analyst is transitionary.
-They start with reading the market and creating apt functionality.
+They start by reading the market and creating appropriate functionality.

-Then you can also expect them to help with creating sketches and identify the specifics of successful development.
+Then, you can expect them to help create sketches and identify the specifics of successful development.

 The cost to hire a BA for your project ranges between $1500 to $15,000.